jdeisenberg/icljs/_sources/symbols.rst

     In many other programming languages, symbols are called *variables*, and they are not bound to values as in ClojureScript.
     Instead, a variable is a name for a location in memory; when you say ``x = 5``, that puts 5 into the memory location labeled ``x``.
     This operation is called *assigning* to a variable rather than *binding* to a symbol, and it doesn’t work like algebra at all.
-    In these other languages, it’s perfectly valid to say ``x = 6`` and put a new value into the same memory location.
+    In these other languages, it’s perfectly valid to say ``x = 6``, which puts a new value into the same memory location.
 In this book, I will use the words
     “symbol” and “bind” to help you keep ClojureScript’s algebra-like model in mind rather than the model used by other languages.

 .. reveal:: programmer_sym